chuqingjin/chuqingjin.github.io/_pages/about.md

 **Finalist for Young Economists' Essay Award (YEEA) at EARIE 2021**

   * *Financial analysts are rewarded for being* ***the most accurate****.
 This leads them to distort their forecasts to differentiate themselves from their peers, but also disciplines their optimism bias.
-In the current market, the disciplinary effect dominates while the distortionary effect is still present, resulting in more accurate but more dispersed forecasts across analysts.
-It is optimal to have moderate competition between the covering analysts to both improve aggregate information and contain the distortionary effect.*
+In the current market, the disciplinary effect dominates while both effects are present, so it is optimal to have moderate competition between analysts to both improve aggregate information and contain the distortion.*

     ![distortion](/images/distortion.png)